MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-prepare-tenant.md

 ms.service: active-directory
 ms.subservice: ciam
 ms.topic: how-to
-ms.date: 11/27/2023
+ms.date: 01/27/2024
 ms.custom: developer, devx-track-js
+#Customer intent: As a developer, devops or IT admin, I want to learn about how to configure my Microsoft Entra ID for customers tenant so that I can call a web API that is protected by Microsoft Entra ID for customers.
 ---

-# Prepare customer tenant to call an API in a Node.js web application
+# Prepare customer tenant for calling an API in a Node.js web application

 In this article, you prepare your Microsoft Entra ID for customers tenant for authorization.
 This article is the first part of a four-part guide.